 Some smaller third party applications might not have a built-in update check.
 You’ll have to visit the developer’s website periodically to check for new versions.
 Or, you can install an RSS tracker to monitor the developer’s website for updates, which should make the whole process easier.

 How to update apps on MacBook with CleanMyMac X

-If all of the above sounds like a bit of a hassle, you’re right (I’ve tried it).
+This method is like a turbo-rocket because it updates all your apps at once.
 Trying to keep everything up to date ended up sapping my productivity.
 That’s when I decided to try CleanMyMac X. I was already using this powerful tool to cleaning junk off my hard drive and protecting my Mac from malware, but I decided to give the Updater tool a try.

 Right off the bat, Updater felt different.
 It had the same smooth Mac-style interface as the app store, but it showed updates for ALL the apps I had installed.
 It also imported developer notes and preview screenshots from the App Store and from other sources so I could see exactly what was going to change.

 Having it all in one convenient place saved me a lot of time–I can see myself adding an update check to my normal work routine easily.

 Here’s how it works:

 - Open CleanMyMac X — download a free version here.

 - Select the Updater feature from the left-hand panel.

 - Check the boxes next to the apps you want to update, or click “Select All.”